hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

     // Actions not covered by this primer.
   });
 } else {
-  // No, but this client should work anyway.
+  // service worker not supported.
 };
 {% endhighlight %}